Naam Tamilar Katchi: Name and emblem

-The party's name indicates that "We are Tamils", not labeled by caste or religion.
-It emphasizes Tamil rule of their homeland, opposing the Dravidian and Indian parties which have purportedly contributed to the downfall of the Tamils.
+The party name indicates that "we are Tamils", not labelled by caste or religion.
+It emphasises Tamil rule of Tamil-majority areas, opposing the Dravidian parties which have they claim have contributed to the downfall of the Tamils.
 The NTK flag is similar to the flag of Tamil Eelam; its tiger is also the emblem of the Cholas and the Tamil Tigers.
 The flag was introduced in Thanjavur, the historic Chola capital.

+Party principle

+The declared principles of the Naam Tamil Party are as follows: